sagemath/sagewiki_to_gh-2022-10-10/MichaelAbshoff.md

 Hello, I study math at the University of Dortmund.
 Most of the time I spend with SAGE is dedicated around packages and their portability.
 I added valgrind support to Sage 2.8.3 and have been using various valgrind tools to investigate Sage's memory consumption.

-I also recently become a release manager for Sage and I chaired a number of releases: 2.8.11, 2.8.13-2.8.15, 2.9, 2.9.2, 2.10 and 2.10.1-3, 2.10.4 (together with Robert Miller), 3.0.
+I also recently become a release manager for Sage and I chaired a number of releases: 2.8.11, 2.8.13-2.8.15, 2.9, 2.9.2, 2.10 and 2.10.1-3, 2.10.4 (together with Robert Miller), 3.0, 3.0.1.
 Since it looks like few people want to do this job it is very likely that I will do a lot more of those.

 == Task Table ==

 === Currently Working on ===
  * Probably chairing the current Sage release
- * Solaris port of Sage.
+ * [:solaris:Solaris port of Sage}
- * FreeBSD port of Sage.
+ * [:freebsd:FreeBSD port of Sage]
- * MSVC port of Sage
+ * [:windows:MSVC port of Sage]
- * Cygwin re-port of Sage.
+ * [:windows:Cygwin re-port of Sage]
- * optional spkgs: CoCoA 4.7.x, ApCoCoALib & CoCoALib, g++ 4.2
  * hunt mem-leaks in C/C++ code of Sage
- * DebianSAGE
+ * [:DebianSAGE:DebianSAGE]
  * whatever else currently needs fixing

-=== Short Term ===
- * [:windows:port Sage to Windows]
- * build unified Setup.py for gdmodule - less important now due to drop of the Cygwin drop (officially)
- * multivariate polynomial arithmetic via CoCoALib
- * computation of approximate vanishing ideals via ApCoCoALib (needs multivariate polynomial arithmetic via CoCoALib)
- * check targets for various SAGE packages like gmp and linbox

-=== Long Term ===
- * F4/F5 in CoCoALib with interface to  SAGE

-=== Interesting Ideas ===
- * port SAGE code to MinGW/MSVC - probably done when hell freezes over - but one can at least dream.
- * fix pari issue on cygwin - details FIXME

 == Done Tasks ==
  * See the Changelog, the google groups sage-devel and sage-support and #sage-devel on freenode.